When we have such a short summer and such a looooonggg winter, we don’t want to waste an ounce of sun — even when going out to eat.

-So whether you’re looking for a rooftop, a waterfront location, or just something outside — we’ve got you covered with # spots + an interactive map to help you sort through them.
+So whether you’re looking for a rooftop, a waterfront location, or just something outside — we’ve got you covered with 25+ spots and an interactive map to help you sort through them.

 powered by Proxi

 🌊 Near water

 The highly anticipated seafood restaurant opened only in January 2023 with a menu of dishes like rockfish crudo, glazed pork belly and manila clam steamers, and carrot gnocchi.